 Types of DDoS attacks

-Following are the three types of DDoS attacks.
+Following are the four types of DDoS attacks.

 In this, the attacker targets the software which provides different services like Apache Server.
 Among all other DDoS attacks, this is the most common one, called Layer 7 attacks.